 - Contact details of the shuttle are:

-If you are more than one person, then taking an Uber between the Ballina airport and Byron Bay CBD is the best way to go.
-The cost is around AUD 60 for one way taxi ride.
+If you are more than one person, then taking an Uber or Ola cabs between the Ballina airport and Byron Bay CBD is the best way to go as the cost for one way ride is around AUD 60/70.

 Stay in Byron Bay

 Byron Bay has plenty of stay options.
 Ranging from pretty AirBnBs to budgeted hostels, it has all the variety for the needs of a traveler.
-I have stayed at two places during my visits.
+During my travels in Byron Bay, I have stayed at many of these in different budget ranges.

 YHA Byron Bay

 Being an avid traveler, I usually stay at budgeted places and hence my go to places are hostels.
 For the first two times, I stayed at the Youth Hostel Association (YHA) Byron Bay.
-Even though it is a hostel, YHA is surely one of the cleanest hostels to stay in.
-The vibes and everything about the hostel is cool.
+There are two YHA hostels in the town, one is the Byron Bay YHA and the other is the Cape Byron Hostel YHA.

 During my recent travel and because of COVID restrictions, I decided to stay in a motel and not at a hostel.
-Wollongbar Motel is a comfortable stay, very close to the CBD.
-The staff was friendly and the room was very clean.
-I would recommend this motel for sure.
+Located on Shirley Street, Wollongbar Motel is a comfortable stay, very close to the town centre.

-One would need at least 3 to 4 days in Byron Bay to enjoy all the below activities listed.
-But if you have more time, definitely spend a few more days than 3 to 4 days.
+You need at least 4 to 5 days in Byron Bay to enjoy and explore all the below activities listed.
+But if you have very short time and have only one day, read One day in Byron Bay.

-- Scuba dive.
-Julian Rocks is one of the most famous dive sites in Australia (also the reason why I planned my recent trip to Byron Bay) and is home to many marine life including the turtles, sharks and rays.
+Julian Rocks is one of the most famous dive sites in Australia (also the reason why I planned my recent trip to Byron Bay) and is home to many marine life including the turtles, grey nurse sharks and rays.
+This dive site is Professional Association of Diving Instructors (PADI) recognised and is one of the top scuba diving destinations in the world.

-- Snorkel.
 If scuba diving is not for you, then definitely snorkeling with turtles must be on your list.
+Julian Rocks is the spot for snorkeling as well as it has abundant marine life.
+The site has been ranked as the top snorkelling site in Australia by Australian Geographic Magazine.

-- Kayak with the dolphins.
 I have kayaked in the ocean with dolphins swimming along.
 Trust me the word magical is underrated to describe how it feels.
+Just costing about AUD 90, this experience is a must when you are in Byron Bay.
+Go Sea Kayak or Cape Byron Kayaks are the providers who take you on a kayaking adventure.

 For a guide on seeing the Humpback whales in Sydney, read my post Whale watching in Sydney.